ObstetrixBear/ObstetrixBear/README.md

 # :information_desk_person: What this repository is about
 This is my work account.
 It's here that I test out and develop stuff that I don't want cluttering up the company's official repo, but which I still want to have readily available.
 Experiments, drafts, stuff like that.

+And no, there'll be nothing proprietary here.
+Nor anything company related.

 # 📫 How to reach me
 Pop me a PM, or reach out to me at [my personal GitHub page](https://github.com/Eleas).
 It'll be fine.